rrosztoczy/cli_builder/README.md

-# CliBuilder
+# cli_builder

-CliBuilder provides tools to help you build CLI menu based applications quickly.
-The CliBuilder::Menu class gives you the ability to create full menu interfaces and the underlying applicatiopn functionality with a few simple arguments and a single method.
-All you have to do is decide on your menu structure and the methods you would like the application to run.
+cli_builder provides tools to help you build CLI menu based applications quickly.
+The CliBuilder::Menu class gives you the ability to create full menu interfaces as well as the underlying application interaction logic with a few simple arguments and a single method.

 ## Installation